 Making Your Scholarship Application Stand Out

 Don’t count yourself out of the running if you’re not at the head of the class, though.
 Because students often wait a few years after completing their undergraduate education to attend graduate school, they have opportunities for professional development.
-Getting certifications and earing additional credentials during this time can improve your candidacy for a scholarship.
+Getting certifications and earning additional credentials during this time can improve your candidacy for a scholarship.

 Many scholarship applications also require you to complete an essay or project.
 This is your chance to shine.